idiosyncratic4/Syndicate/README.md

 ![4](https://user-images.githubusercontent.com/46066660/118864672-d681ce80-b8fd-11eb-802f-74513dcdc94d.png)

-This is how syndicate is working in the backend it refines the data for the last 60 days and then generalising it into industrial data .it then calcuates the moving average ,then calculates the risks and returns and predicts the trend for the next two days.
+This is how Syndicate is working in the backend.
+It refines the data for the last 60 days and then generalizing it into industrial information.
+It then calculates the moving average, then calculates the risks and returns, and predicts the trend for the next two days.

-# what is 10 and 13 day moving average.
+# what is the 10 and 13-day moving average.

 We found the moving average with respect to the advertising industry.
-Red line shows the daily trends but the blue line shows the moving average on how the stock is behaving for the last 10 and 13 days.
-We take 10 and 13 day moving average because according to our research 10 day moving average must be greater than 13 day moving average only then the trend is of buying .
+The Red line shows the daily trends, but the blue line indicates the moving average on how the stock is behaving for the last 10 and 13 days.
+We take 10 and 13-day moving averages because, according to our research, the 10-day moving average must be greater than the 13-days moving average only then the trend is buying.

 ![5](https://user-images.githubusercontent.com/46066660/118864933-147ef280-b8fe-11eb-8a32-5f74c4034fb4.png)

-# Risk Vs Return
+# Risk Vs. Return

 ![6](https://user-images.githubusercontent.com/46066660/118865030-2cef0d00-b8fe-11eb-967e-4d3d3ec8d826.png)

-The graph shows  the various industries on the basis of risk vs returns.
+The graph shows the various industries based on risk vs. returns.
 Industries with the lowest risk and higher returns will be the best sector to invest in!
-We have calculated standard deviation from average returns.
+We have calculated the standard deviation from average returns.

-For example here the ophthalmic goods are the best industrial sector to invest in, it has the least risk factor and the most returns.
+For example, ophthalmic goods are the best industrial sector to invest in; it has the most negligible risk factor and the most returns.
-So you can also be Harshad Mehta without moving out of your comfort and law.

 # Future Scope for Syndicate

 ![7](https://user-images.githubusercontent.com/46066660/118865173-5019bc80-b8fe-11eb-95b9-eaf7db721d4c.png)

-- Making the user experience for the customer very smooth and simple.
+- Making the user experience for the customer very smooth and straightforward.
-- Syndicate will provide the user with estimated growth output, analyse all the data study for the users, and provide a one click investment experience.
+- Syndicate will provide the user with estimated growth output, analyze all the data study for the users, and provide a one-click investment experience.
-- Countries like India require a lot of extra requirements for trading like having a Demat account for every user.
+- Countries like India require many additional requirements for trading, like having a Demat account for every user.
 - "Syndicate" tries to simplify this as it will work as a wallet system with the sole trading body being "Syndicate" itself.

 ![8](https://user-images.githubusercontent.com/46066660/118865263-63c52300-b8fe-11eb-84d3-cb9c170e0e9d.png)